siderolabs/talos/website/content/docs/v0.15/Reference/configuration.md

     #         - rshared
     #         - rw

+    # # The `extraConfig` field is used to provide kubelet configuration overrides.
+    # extraConfig:
+    #     serverTLSBootstrap: true

     # # The `nodeIP` field is used to configure `--node-ip` flag for the kubelet.
     # nodeIP:
     #     # The `validSubnets` field configures the networks to pick kubelet node IP from.